Author: Dr. Theo Notteboom

 - Good intermodal connectivity to the hinterland.

-The out-of-the-pocket costs of transporting goods between origins and destinations and the port (including cargo handling costs) constitute just one cost component in supply chain routing decisions by shippers or their representatives.
+The out-of-pocket costs of transporting goods between origins and destinations and the port (including cargo handling costs) constitute just one cost component in supply chain routing decisions by shippers or their representatives.
 The more integrated supply chain decision-making becomes, the more the focus is shifted to the generalized logistics costs.
 The implications on port and modal choice are far-reaching.
-Shippers or their representatives might opt for more expensive ports or more expensive hinterland solutions in case savings overcompensate the additional port-related and modal out-of-the-pocket costs in other logistics costs.
+Shippers or their representatives might opt for more expensive ports or more expensive hinterland solutions in case savings overcompensate for the additional port-related and modal out-of-pocket costs in other logistics costs.
 These other costs typically consist of:

 - Time costs of the goods, such as the opportunity costs linked to the capital tied up in the transported goods and costs linked to the economic or technical depreciation of the goods.

-- Indirect logistics costs are linked to the aggregated quality within the transport chain and the willingness of the various actors involved to tune operations to the customer’s requirements, namely in terms of responsiveness to variable flows, information provision, and ease of administration.
+- Indirect logistics costs linked to the aggregated quality within the transport chain and the willingness of the various actors involved to tune operations to the customer’s requirements, namely in terms of responsiveness to variable flows, information provision, and ease of administration.

-However, the out-of-the-pocket costs do not fully explain routing decisions.
+However, the out-of-pocket costs do not fully explain routing decisions.
 Connectivity via liner services and connectivity via rail or barge (where available) remain important factors for route decisions since they imply higher frequencies and better connectivity to the foreland and the hinterland.
 In practice, a port with high connectivity is typically able to attract more cargo for the distant hinterland, even if there is another port with much lower connectivity which also offers solutions for the hinterland routing of the goods.

-To add to the complexity, it is worth mentioning that the competitive position of a port cannot always be narrowed down to cost and quality factors only.
-Historical (the so-called ‘memory’ effect), psychological, political, and personal factors can result in the routing of flows that diverges from a perfect market-based division.
+To add to the complexity, it is worth mentioning that the competitive position of a port cannot always be narrowed down to cost and quality factors alone.
+Historical (the so-called ‘memory’ effect), psychological, political, and personal factors can result in a routing of flows that diverges from a perfect market-based division.
 Bounded rationality, inertia and opportunistic behavior are among the behavioral factors that could lead to a deviation from the optimal solution.

 The last cost dimension concerns the external costs (congestion, traffic safety, and environmental damage) generated by port and inland transport activities.
 When major differences exist in external costs between modes or when these external costs are not internalized in a balanced way, the resulting market imbalances might enhance port and route choices that deviate from a situation in which external costs are more balanced and equally internalized in the generalized logistics costs.